 Our TunnelBear VPN review found a company with a sense of humor that is “bearish” on the security of your Internet traffic and your online privacy.
 To this end, they have developed a secure VPN network.
 TunnelBear has custom apps for Windows, Mac OS X, Android, and iOS devices.
 This makes it easy for everyone to use their service from almost anywhere in the world.

 Pricing and Special Offers

 Tunnelbear offers both a free and a paid VPN service.
 They provide users 500 MB per month of free bandwidth.
 We feel that this bandwidth limit is not sufficient for regular VPN users and certainly not enough for those who might want to stream HD or better video content.
 Their paid service has no monthly bandwidth limitations.

 Therefore, our TunnelBear VPN review focuses mainly on the features of their paid service.
 The paid service can be purchased in three different term length plans.
 These terms are monthly, annual, and 2-year.
 A single month of their service is priced at $9.99.
 However, TunnelBear offers a 58% discount if you purchase a 2-year subscription for $99.99.
-This means you can get 2 years of their service for just $4.17 per month.
+This means you can get two years of their service for just $4.17 per month.

 No matter which plan you purchase, TunnelBear VPN offers the following benefits:

 - OS support – TunnelBear has apps for all of your devices: Mac OS X, Windows, iOS, Android, and Chrome.

 - Devices – You can connect up to five devices simultaneously.

 - Encryption – Your data is protected using AES-256 with the OpenVPN, IKEv2, and IPSec VPN protocols.